horsto/boundary_vector_score/README.md

-# debora_borderscore
+## New border score

-Transcription and tests of Debora's borderscore implementation
+Tests and implementation of Debora's borderscore

+# WIP